laurahy172/LLM/README.md

-Self learn LLM
+Self Learn LLM

-- `Agentic AI - Prompting for Effective LLM Reasoning and Planning`
+1. `Agentic AI - Prompting for Effective LLM Reasoning and Planning`     `Sep 2025`
   - `project1/`   system prompt and user prompt
-  - `project2/` a sales analysis agent using CoT and ReACT prompt  `Sep 2025`
+  - `project2/`   a sales analysis agent using CoT and ReACT prompt